EugeneEl/eugeneel.atricles/_posts/2017-08-24-Easy-localization.md

 title: Easy localization in iOS
 ---

 Today I'd like to cover such topic as app localization.
-Actually it is simple task however I intend sharing some useful approaches which make localization even more easier and pleasant.
+Actually it is simple task however I intend sharing some useful approaches which significantly enhace localization process.

 ---